-- Add the almond meal to the brownie batter, and stir until just combined.
+- Add the almond meal to the brownie batter and whisk on low until just combined.
 The mixture contains beaten egg whites, so stirring more than necessary will knock them out and create less of a shiny, meringue top.
 Once combined, pour the mixture into the pre-prepared pan, and place the brownies into the oven for 20-35 minutes, depending on how 'done' you like your brownies.

 - Allow to cool before slicing, and for best, most delicious results, allow to cool completely before eating.
 Brownies are best made the night before – see the introduction for links and tips.
 I also highly recommend keeping these in the fridge – when they're fresh from the oven they can be hard to eat for their fudginess.